Arthur-Milchior/anki-copy-note/README.md

 To copy a note:
 1. Open the card browser
 2. Select at least one note.
-3. Go to "Edit > Copy and set to new"
+3. Go to "Edit > Note Copy"
-   The shortcut is configurable;
+   The keyboard shortcut is configurable;
    the default is Ctrl+C

 The copy preserves fields, tags, and decks.